-- Clinically significant GERD: It is more severe, attacks are more frequent, and occurs at night.
+- Clinically significant GERD: It is more severe, attacks are more frequent, and occur at night.
 This is the type of acid reflux you probably are here for.

 Generally speaking, GERD (chronic acid reflux) is a treatable (not curable) disease (ref).

 “Treatable” means that disease progression can be slowed, controlled, or even reversed with treatment.
 “Curable” means that treatment can result in a complete and permanent resolution of the disease.

 For example, IBS, hypertension, and diabetes mellitus are “treatable” diseases (and so GERD). while other diseases such as tonsilitis and wound infection are “curable”.

 Diet, lifestyle modifications, and different medications can dramatically improve your GERD symptoms.
 However, they are not usually able to permanently “cure” your GERD.

 In certain circumstances, You can cure GERD permanently especially if your GERD is related to Obesity or Hiatus hernia.
 Also, scientific evidence showed that weight loss (if you are obese) and anti-reflux surgery can provide a permanent cure for GERD (chronic acid reflux).

 In this study, Weight loss in GERD patients resulted in:

 - Complete resolution “cure” in 65% of GERD patients.